info-com/zenya-api-docs/source/classify-url.rst

     "min_tags (*optional*)", "integer", "eContext uses a smart parsing library to extract only the most relevant content from a webpage, and ignore areas likely to be less relevant (navigation, footers, etc).
 However, for some pages this may result in less content extracted than expected.
 Use this parameter to set a minimum number of HTML tags the smart library must extract; if the result is less than this minimum, eContext will extract content from all HTML tags (eg, a full-page parse)."
     "taxonomy_timestamp (*optional*)", "integer", "A Unix timestamp instructing the classifier to use categories from the eContext Taxonomy that existed at this point in time.
 This will allow recently deleted categories to remain and hides newly created categories"
-    "dataset_id (*optional*)", "string", "A :ref:`custom-taxonomies` id to use in lieu of the default eContext Taxonomy"
+    "dataset_id (*optional*)", "string", "A :ref:`custom-taxonomies` id to use in lieu of the default eContext Taxonomy" "add_last_node (*optional*)", "bool", "Include the last category node, or leave at the parent category" "classify_limit (*optional*)", "integer", "Limit the number of categories that may be returned per post" "classify_timeout (*optional*)", "float", "The number of seconds to spend on a classification task"

 Return
 ^^^^^^